turingschool/alumni-site/volunteer.md

 If you're interested in mentoring, please fill out <a href="https://airtable.com/shrRJA87qv0eRovqv" target="_blank">this form</a> and reach out to our Student Development Specialist at <a href="mailto:paige@turing.edu">paige@turing.edu</a> if you have any questions!

 ## Recruitment and Admissions
-We have a number of opportunities for you to connect with prospective Turing students.
+Opportunities for you to connect with prospective Turing students:
 * Refer folks by sending them to our <a href="https://turing.edu/programs" target="_blank">Programs page</a>
 * Almost every applicant reports that they read reviews of the program before attending.
 Please add your experience to <a href="https://www.coursereport.com/schools/turing" target="_blank">Course Report</a>, <a href="https://www.switchup.org/bootcamps/turing-school-of-software-and-design" target="_blank">SwitchUp</a>, <a href="https://careerkarma.com/schools/turing/" target="_blank">Career Karma</a>, and even <a href="https://www.google.com/maps/place/Turing+School+of+Software+%26+Design/@46.423669,-129.9427085,3z/data=!3m1!4b1!4m6!3m5!1s0x876c78c4f77d2b15:0x3ff4c7d558d0edd1!8m2!3d46.423669!4d-129.9427086!16s%2Fg%2F11b5wnd6_b" target="_blank">Google</a>.
 * Help our Marketing Team by <a href="https://docs.google.com/forms/d/e/1FAIpQLScoiT6jO4W1xneJLOmWySEj4CH5g8d9wS4Tmsj2KQF_mrp3jA/viewform" target="_blank">sharing your Turing story</a>